SticsRPacks/SticsRFiles/tests/Notes_SticsRFiles_tests_and_functions_to_be_fixed.md

  min: -10
 max: 10

-> TODO: how to avoid this bcse these warnings will be considered as errors in checks
+* how to avoid this bcse these warnings will be considered as errors in checks
+> For the moment : added bounds = FALSE when calling get_param_names_xml
+for soil and param_gen
+**TODO: fix bounds in files !**

-* to be treated: last tests
+* to be treated: OK

-  * getting param names and checking if vectors of names are found in param names depending on version : here specifically in param new form.
+  * Done:

-  * Done: conditioning test execution on version num relatively to < 10
+    * conditioning test execution on version num relatively to < 10

-  * **TODO: add tests for > 10**
+    * added tests adapted to > 10